+In short, it is a restriction preventing a child from leaving the Commonwealth of Australia, as a form of precaution.
 It is used if the child is at risk of being taken from the country away from the parent without their knowledge or consent.
 It's usually done by making an application with the Federal Circuit Court of Australia or the Family Court of Australia.

+DVO sets out rules that the 'respondent' (the person who has committed domestic violence against you) must obey.
 Initially DVO is a civil court order, so it will not appear on the respondent's criminal history.
 However, it is a criminal offence to disobey an order, and this will appear on the respondent criminal history.